 The EIT will contribute to Horizon Europe and the European Commission's objectives by continuing to integrate the knowledge triangle.
 This integration takes place primarily via the EIT KICs, which bring together excellent organisations on a long-term basis around societal challenges.
 Based on existing European excellence, the EIT KICs will continue to build upon and create new ecosystems tackling fragmentation and duplication of efforts across borders to generate critical mass, enhance and strengthen collaboration, optimise the use of human, financial and physical resources, and attract top talent from all over the world.
 According to the EIT's Strategic Innovation Agenda for 2021 to 2027 (EIT SIA)1, the EIT will gradually expand its portfolio of EIT KICs to further enhance its impact and to incentivise innovation in new areas of societal challenges.
-Building on the existing eight EIT KICs, the EIT will conclude the start-up phase of EIT Culture & Creativity (designated in June 2022) and launch a call for a new KIC - "EIT Water" - in 2025 if confirmed by the European Commission.
-The estimated financial needs of the EIT in 2023-2025 are approximately EUR 1.2 billion.
+Building on the existing nine EIT KICs and the EIT will launch a call for a new KIC - "EIT Water" - in 2025 if confirmed by the European Commission.
+The estimated financial needs of the EIT in 2024-2026 are approximately EUR 1.2 billion.